-With the looming challenges of sustainability, mankind is facing unprecedented and highly complex problems.
-The ever-increasing global population needs more resources but most resources are limited and exploiting them has consequences.
-Are we therefore ready for the challenges which await ahead?
+With the looming challenges of sustainability, humankind is facing unprecedented and highly complex problems.
+The ever-increasing global population needs more resources, but most resources are limited and exploiting them has consequences.
+Are we therefore ready for the challenges that await ahead?

-According to UAE national agenda and the UAE vision 2021, more effort should be spent to ensure sustainable development while preserving the environment, and to achieve a perfect balance between economic and social development.
-At University of Sharjah (UoS), we are convinced that the university has a significant role and responsibility to tackle these challenges and develop sustainable solutions for the benefit of our society.
-With UoS's goal to contribute to the scientific and economic progress of the society, a decision was taken by H.E. the Chancellor of UoS to form a university Sustainability Office on the 22nd of October, 2017.
-This decision is aligned with the values of His Highness Sheikh Dr Sultan bin Muhammad al Qasimi, Member of the Supreme Council, Ruler of Sharjah and the founder and president of the University.
+According to UAE national agenda and the UAE vision 2021, more effort should be spent to ensure sustainable development, while preserving the environment, and to achieve a perfect balance between economic and social development.
+At the University of Sharjah (UOS), we are convinced that the University has a significant role and responsibility to tackle these challenges and develop sustainable solutions for the benefit of our society.
+With the goal of the University to contribute to the scientific and economic progress of the society, a decision was taken by H.E. the Chancellor of the University to form the University Sustainability Office on October 22, 2017.
+This decision is aligned with the values of His Highness Sheikh Dr. Sultan Bin Mohammed Al Qasimi, Member of the Supreme Council, Ruler of Sharjah and President of the University of Sharjah.
 The vision of this office is:

-The Sustainability Office endeavors to develop a culture of sustainability, by reducing the environmental impact and incorporating sustainability in every aspect of UoS campus life and operations.
-These efforts can seek "incremental" improvements over time or "breakthrough" improvement all at once.
+The Sustainability Office endeavors to develop a culture of sustainability by reducing the environmental impact and incorporating sustainability in every aspect of UOS campus life and operations.
+These efforts may produce "incremental" improvements over time or "breakthrough" improvement all at once.
 This will be accomplished by implementing the continuous improvement methodology - the plan-do-check-act (PDCA) cycle:

 - Plan: Identify an opportunity and plan for change.